Alasdair-Munday/almunday.com/src/posts/2026/wells-brothers-and-blessing.md

 Sarah finally has a son.

-At ninety years old, what she thought was completely impossible is suddenly toddling around by the well.
-They call him Isaac, “laughter”, because his laugh is like music to her soul.
+At ninety years old, what she thought was completely impossible is suddenly toddling around.
+They call him Isaac, “he will laugh”, and you can imagine his little laugh is like music to her soul.

 Then she notices who is making him laugh.
 It’s Ishmael.
+The son of that foreign woman Hagar.

+(Your translation may say mocking but the Hebrew is actually more like "making laughter" clearly a deliberate mirror to Isaac's name.
+Sometimes our translations try to rescue our heroes rather than letting the awkwardness come through.)

-The son of “that immigrant woman”.
-The foreigner.
-What seemed like a good idea once—bringing Hagar into the story—now feels like a problem.
+What seemed like a good idea once - bringing Hagar into the story — now feels like a problem.
 Ishmael is older, getting stronger, technically the firstborn.
 She starts to picture him as a threat to Isaac, to her place, to the promise.

-Joy turns into anxiety.
-Gratitude turns into defensiveness.
-Instead of receiving the promise as a gift that can spill over, she holds onto it like something that has to be defended.

-You can almost hear the shift:
+Brene Brown discusses the concept of forboding joy - the sense that comes with joy that its days are numbered and when we feel that insecurity, we can start seeing threats everywhere we look.
+Little green Jedi Master Yoda was right - "fear leads to anger anger leads to hate, and hate leads to suffering".

+> When Sarah says: "The son of this slave woman will not inherit with my son Isaac"

-> “I’m the chosen one.
+> The subtext is “I’m the chosen one.
 This is for *us*.
 Not for them.”

+Sarah sees flourishing as a zero -sum game and so Ishmael and Hagar are sent out of the camp into the desert.

+I wonder is there someone you worry might steal your place of authority or blessing?
+Maybe a gifted young colleague?
+Or a rival candidate for a promotion? or a nearby church with better music or a charismatic leader?

 ---
 ## Ishmael: seen and heard outside the house